DMaendlen/cvss/README.md

  * I'm not yet happy with the code, it looks ugly and needs refactoring.
  * If anybody has a better idea, how to collect the values on the cli, throw me a PR.
+ * Tests are completely missing.
+Not sure how to implement those.